#15: Death Wish

 3 Stars

-Man the ‘70s went hard, especially films post-Clockwork Orange and The Exorcist.
-Death Wish definitely borrows from Clockwork in its glaring depiction of violence that sets in motion Paul Kersey’s vigilantism in not one, but five Death Wish films: A brightly lit, violent gang rape during a home invasion where an elderly family member is incapacitated while a younger female is overpowered and assaulted.
+His film definitely borrows from Clockwork in its glaring depiction of an act of sexual violence that sets in motion Paul Kersey’s vigilantism: A brightly lit, violent gang rape during a home invasion where an elderly family member is incapacitated while a younger female is overpowered and assaulted.
 While you watch, you want somebody, anybody, to intervene.
 Help, please!
 Somebody help!

-Like many things Kubrick, his vision is the original and genius, visually arresting but equally philosophical.
-Death Wish follows the tonal blueprint and cheapens it, but it’s still affecting.
+Like many things Kubrick, his vision is the more visually arresting and philosophical - Death Wish’s is bluntly exploitative.
 It’s tough to watch that attack on screen.
-It’s just not something that would be filmed today, or at least not filmed in that style.
+It’s just not something that would be filmed in a Hollywood movie today, or at least not filmed in that style.

 Death Wish also takes from the technical aspects of The Exorcist, which dug its claws into cinema goers the year before.
 I think most people chalk up the terror of The Exorcist to the head spinning and pea soup, but that film slowly evokes the viewers’ horror far before Father Karas is battling the devil.
 There is a harshness to the sound design in The Exorcist that Death Wish copies effectively.
 Hard shoes click on cold pavement.
 American sedans breathe low and dirty exhaust into the streets.
 Machines whir and clank.
 Voices are loud and agonized.
 Evil laughs overwhelm any sound of joy.